LarryRuane/minesim/README.md

 A sends to B but that doesn't allow B to send to A;
 that must be specified explicitly.

+Each peer must have at least one *inbound* connection (another peer listing a connection to it), otherwise it won't receive any blocks and will mine on it's own chain for the entire run.
+This behaviour will manifest itself by returning `NaN` for the "blocks" and "stale" fields in the results table.

 ## Building, running, and startup

 To build: `go build minesim.go`